Emperor William National Monument: Description

 The focal point of the 21 m monument was the 9 m equestrian statue of the Emperor, to the left accompanied by a female representation of Peace holding the reins of his horse.
-The orientation of the equestrian statue was directly facing the Eosander portal (Portal III), which was the main entrance of the Berlin Palace.
-This followed a similar pattern of older statues around the palace, such as the monument of the Great Elector on the Elector Bridge which was aligned to face toward the palace's Portal I; and the monument to Wilhelm I's father, King Frederick William III in the Lustgarten, which was aligned with the palace's Portal IV.
+The statue was oriented to face the Eosander Portal (Portal III), which was the main entrance of the Berlin Palace.
+This followed a similar pattern of older statues around the palace, such as the monument of the Great Elector on the Elector Bridge, which was aligned to face toward the palace's Portal I, and the monument to William I's father, King Frederick William III in the Lustgarten, which was aligned with the palace's Portal IV.

-Around the equestrian statue's bronze pedestal, at the corners floated four Goddesses of Victory on balls.
-At the front, the pedestal bore the inscription "William the Great, German Emperor, King of Prussia 1861-1888" and on the back was the inscription "in gratitude and true love, the German people."
+At the corners of the statue's bronze pedestal, four Goddesses of Victory floated on spheres.
+At the front, the pedestal bore the inscription "William the Great, German Emperor, King of Prussia 1861-1888" and on the back was the inscription "in gratitude and true love, the German people".
 On the granite steps of the substructure on the north was a colossal statue of War and to the south one of Peace, created by Eugen Boermel.
-On the four projecting corners were four guardian lion statues.
-From the north, the rear part of the monument was the Spree Canal.
+On four projections from the base of the pedestal were four guardian lion statues.
 The design was mockingly known by the nickname Wilhelm in the lions' den.
-This alluded to the compositional appeal of the central figure in a semicircle, which was similar to Briton Rivière‘s recent painting Daniel's Answer to the King.
+This alluded to the compositional appeal of the central figure in a semicircle, which was similar to Briton Rivière's recent painting Daniel's Answer to the King.